How Zero Knowledge Proof’s 4-Layer Architecture Is Designed for AI Privacy and Verification

 The Four-Layer Architecture of the ZKP Network

-Below is a detailed breakdown of each component.
+Below is a breakdown of each component.

 Consensus Layer: How the Network Agrees on What’s True